XenitAB/xenitab.github.io/docs/xks/developer-guide/Make.md

 ---
-Installing WSL2 with Docker on Windows and using Make.
+Installing WSL2 and Docker on Windows and using Make.
 ---

-## H1 Installation of WSL2 - Windows Subsystem for Linux
+## Installation of WSL2 - Windows Subsystem for Linux

 Install via Powershell follow this link